onichandame/kickstarter/README.md

 4. run *.\/configure.sh* with mode

 note1: only the first specified mode has effect, the latter modes will be ignored.
-note2: `--bashrc` needs to be specified if $HOME/.bashrc needs to be installed
+note2: `--bashrc` needs to be specified if $HOME/.bashrc needs to be overwritten